 Did you know that WordPress now commands 35% of the internet.
 Did you know WordPress vulnerabilities were up 30 percent since 2017, and they continue to dominate in terms of the number of vulnerabilities published in the CMS category?
 And did you know everywhere from Fiverr to UpWork, freelancers or WordPress Security “Experts” are offering malware removal service starting from $5.

-This combination makes it almost impossible to hire a quality security service to cleanup and secure your WordPress site.
+This combination makes it almost impossible to hire a quality security service to fix the hacked site, clean the infection and secure your WordPress site.
 90% of the time, the site ends up getting reinfected again.
 Do you know why?
 Here’s how:

 Malware Cleanup Services: The Real-World Scenario